In Search of Magic and Silver Bullets

 Most probably have a business plan (based on last year or the year before or the year before that).
 Depending on their business model, that might work – or not.
 If they do business in a small town where you essentially pass the same $100 bill around from lawyer to banker to baker to pharmacist, then referrals and long-term relationships rule.
 A movie like “It’s a Wonderful Life” reminds us of a time when things worked that way.
 But for most of us, those days are over.

-A more promising plan for 2011 might say that getting the “presents” you want under the tree means paying attention to the things that have radically changed in the last two years – and even in the last year.
+A more promising plan for today’s world might say that getting the “presents” you want under the tree means paying attention to the things that have radically changed in the last five years – and even in the last year.

-In the holiday spirit, we have some recommendations for your 2011 business plan – as symbolized by your holiday tree!
+In the holiday spirit, we have some recommendations for your next business plan – as symbolized by your holiday tree!
 For example:

 Hang a BLOG on your Tree to build visibility on Google.
 Your email newsletter is great – but Google can’t see it.
 A bright, shiny blog reflects many happy returns back to you!